 What is a death doula?

 As long as humans have been dying, others have been supporting that journey.
 Death doulas provide non-medical support for those at the end of life as well as for their loved ones.
-It might be helping getting affairs in order, speaking with the family to get everyone on the same page regarding the dying person's wishes, gaining clarity on medical treatments and what is and is not wanted, and holding space for all the feelings that come with this big transition.
-Oftentimes those closest to the person dying are tasked with major responsibilities that leave little room for processing this transition, let alone taking care of themselves.
-Doulas can provide support so the loved ones can make space for what's truly important and be present for this beautifully human experience.
+It might be helping getting affairs in order, helping choose funeral homes or planning other arrangements, educating the family about the dying process, or holding space for all the feelings that come with this big transition.
+There is such sacred beauty that comes at the end of life but it's hard to be present for that when there are so many other things happening.
+Death doulas are holistic guides that help approach death with compassion, dignity, and peace.

 Death Awareness Workshops